 Amnesty International also calls on Kenyan authorities and political parties to take steps to prevent further violence with the aim of ensuring effective respect and protection for human rights.

-On 27 December presidential and parliamentary elections were held in Kenya.
+Background On 27 December presidential and parliamentary elections were held in Kenya.
 On 30 December the official Electoral Commission of Kenya announced that President Mwai Kibaki had won the presidential election over opposition candidate Raila Odinga.
 Raila Odinga’s Orange Democratic Movement (ODM) won a large majority of parliamentary seats over Mwai Kibaki’s Party of National Unity (PNU) and other parties.

 Mwai Kibaki was quickly sworn in as the new president on 30 December.
 Election observers have questioned the credibility of the counting and tallying of the presidential vote.
 As political tension mounted, the government banned live broadcasting by the Kenyan media about the election results.
 The independent Media Council of Kenya criticised the ban as violating the freedom of the media.
 The government banned an ODM demonstration planned in Nairobi for 31 December, which was then postponed by the ODM.